THE HUMAN HEART

 Interactive Heart Diagram

-1. Please hover your mouse over each section in the diagram of the heart.
+1. If you hover your mouse over a section in the diagram of the heart, it will highlight that section.

-4. Click the highlighted area to reveal that part of the hearts particular function.
+2. When the area is highlighted, you can click on it to reveal that part of the heart's function.

-5. If clicked in alphabetical order the whole process of a single heartbeat is described step-by-step.
+NOTE: If you do this in alphabetical order (A to P), the process of a single heartbeat is described step-by-step.

-THIS DIAGRAM abbreviates what I’ve detailed.
-It shows how your blood has travelled through your arteries around your body and then returns via your veins to the Right Atrium, to receive a fresh supply of oxygen.
-It is explained in each step by step click from (A) to (P)...
+THIS DIAGRAM abbreviates what I’ve detailed earlier.
+It shows how blood travels through the arteries around your body and then returns via the veins to the Right Atrium, to receive a fresh supply of oxygen.

 Deoxygenated blood from the upper body enters the Right Atrium (A).